avaframe/AvaFrame/docs/moduleCom1DFA.rst

 The calculation of the DFA is based on the depth integrated governing equations and solved numerically using the smoothed particle hydrodynamic (sph) method.

+Dense flow avalanche simulations can be performed for different release area scenarios, with or without entrainment and/or resistance areas.
+There is the option to vary the internal friction parameter or the release snow thickness.

 Input
 ---------

+The module requires an avalanche directory, that follows a specified folder structure.
+This avalanche directory can be created by running: runInitializeProject.py.
+In the directory Inputs, the following files are required:

+* digital elevation model
+* release area as shapefile (in Inputs/REL)

+the following files are optional:

+* entrainment area as shapefile (in Inputs/ENT)
+* resistance area as shapefile (in Inputs/RES)

+The simulation settings area defined in the configuration file *com1DFACfg.ini*:

+* flagOut - print full model output
+* flagEnt - include entrainment areas
+* flagRes - include resistance areas
+* flagVarPar - perform parameter variation
+* flagVarEnt - perform parameter variation with entrainment and resistance
+* varParValues - values for parameter variation

 Output
 ---------
+The simulation results are saved to: *Outputs/com1DFA*:

+* raster files of the peak values for pressure, flow depth and speed (*Outputs/com1DFA/peakFiles*)
+* reports of all simulations (*Outputs/com1DFA/reports*)
+* log files of all simulations
+* experiment log that lists all simulations

 To run
 --------

+* create an avalanche directory with required input files
+* copy com1DFACfg.ini to local_com1DFACfg.ini and set your desired settings
+* run runCom1DFA.py

 Theory
 --------